emericg/WatchFlower/docs/thermobeacon-ble-api.md

 #### Historical data

+First of all you need to register to get notification on the RX characteristic.

 ##### Entry count

 Writing 5 bytes (`0x0100000000`) to the TX handle will make the device send back the entry count on RX (Int16).